tsunami416604/azure-docs.hu-hu/articles/app-service-mobile/app-service-mobile-dotnet-how-to-use-client-library.md

     }

-####使用含有 Live SDK 的 Microsoft 帳戶單一登入
+####Single sign-in using Microsoft Account with the Live SDK

-若要能夠驗證使用者，您必須在 Microsoft 帳戶開發人員中心註冊您的應用程式。 您必須再此註冊連接到行動應用程式後端。 完成的步驟 [註冊您的應用程式使用 Microsoft 帳戶登入](mobile-services-how-to-register-microsoft-authentication.md) 建立 Microsoft 帳戶註冊，並將它連接到您的行動應用程式後端。 如果您的 app 同時有 Windows 市集與 Windows Phone 8/Silverlight 版本，請先註冊 Windows 市集版本。
+To be able to authenticate users, you must register your app at the Microsoft account Developer Center.
+You must then connect this registration with your Mobile App backend.
+Complete the steps in [Register your app to use a Microsoft account login](mobile-services-how-to-register-microsoft-authentication.md) to create a Microsoft account registration and connect it to your Mobile App backend.
+If you have both Windows Store and Windows Phone 8/Silverlight versions of your app, register the Windows Store version first.

-下列程式碼會使用 Live SDK 進行驗證，並使用傳回的權杖來登入您的行動應用程式後端。
+The following code authenticates using Live SDK and uses the returned token to sign-in to your Mobile App backend.

     private LiveConnectSession session;
     //private static string clientId = "<microsoft-account-client-id>";